cabforum/cabforum.org/content/posts/2023/2023-03-02-minutes-of-the-f2f-58-meeting-in-ottawa-canada-28-february-1-march-2023.md

 _@Others, feel free to chime in if you took personal notes for this section_

-## **Invited Guest Speakers**: _Multi-vantage point domain validation, protection against BGP hijacking and other network style attacks_
+## Invited Guest Speakers: _Multi-vantage point domain validation, protection against BGP hijacking and other network style attacks_

 **Discussion leader:** Henry Birge-Lee (Princeton University)